yonirom/google-pagerank-checksum/README.md

 google-pagerank-checksum
 ========================

-Old google pagerank checksum algorithm..
+Old (2004) google pagerank checksum algorithm..
 Reversed from IE Google Toolbar

+Disclaimer:

+This does not work for quite a few years now.